BlakeMScurr/Depot/whitepaper.md

 ## Liveliness

-Liveliness is enforced with a ForceMove queue.
+Liveliness is enforced with a ForceMove pool.
 It is in principle limited by the capacity of the underlying blockchain, but in practice both client and server benefit by cooperating off chain.

 In the normal course of events the client creates an API request, signs it, and sends it directly to the server, expecting to be served.
-If the server fails to respond, the client can go to the blockchain and put the request into a queue.
+If the server fails to respond, the client can go to the blockchain and put the request into a pool.
 The server then has a certain amount of time to respond on chain, if it fails it incurs a substantial loss on its deposit/guarantee, some of which is gifted to the client as incentive.

 <!-- TODO: how short can the wait before slash be, to ensure that the transaction gets into the block.
 What MEV tricks can be used against me? -->